AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 12. ✅ Fix any edge cases in authentication flows
 13. ✅ Implement Stripe integration for the credit system
 14. ✅ Create documentation for the Stripe integration
+15. ✅ Create detailed implementation plan for Google OAuth 2.0 integration
+16. Implement Google OAuth 2.0 authentication according to google_oauth_integration_plan.md
+17. Create tests for Google OAuth authentication
+18. Update affected documentation to include OAuth information
-15. Monitor logs for any remaining issues
+19. Monitor logs for any remaining issues
-16. Document the completed changes and backward compatibility considerations
-17. Create a plan for future removal of username field
+20. Create a plan for future removal of username field
-18. Implement webhook endpoints for Stripe event handling
+21. Implement webhook endpoints for Stripe event handling

 ## Open Questions
 1. What is the current development status of the auth_service?
 2. Are there any other known issues with the auth_service?
-3. Which of the identified improvements should be prioritized after updating the authentication system?
+3. Which of the identified improvements should be prioritized after implementing Google OAuth?
 4. What are the priorities for the next development cycle?
 5. Are there any specific requirements for backward compatibility with systems that may depend on username-based authentication?
 6. When is the complete removal of the username field planned for the future?
 7. Should we implement webhook handlers for Stripe events to automate subscription management?
 8. Should we add support for additional payment methods besides Stripe?
+9. Are there any other OAuth providers (beyond Google) that should be supported?
+10. Should we implement account linking for existing users who might want to use both password and OAuth authentication?